ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

 This refers to the redirect url for when you logout of your oAuth.
 It will take you automatically back to the homepage which on localhost is just localhost:3000

-When we deploy this to heroku we will change these to correlate on Heroku
+When we deploy this to heroku we will change these to correlate on Heroku (Step 13)

 # Step 9d: Adding the mongodb connection